Șoimii Sibiu

-Șoimii Sibiu (Falcons Sibiu) was a football team from Sibiu.
+Șoimii Sibiu (Falcons Sibiu) was a Romanian football team from Sibiu.
 They were founded in 1913 and disappeared in 2001.

 They were a main team in Sibiu, being four times regional champions of Sibiu.
 Their best pre-war performance was defeating the 6-time-in-a-row champion Chinezul Timişoara in 1927–28 quarter-finals.
 But after that they forfeited their semi-final tie against Jiul Lupeni.

 They also played three seasons in the Divizia A : 1932–33, 1933–34, 1950, but without notable performances.